 - Mentored clinical and translational research & education

-- Learn more about the Application Process and Deadlines
+- Learn more about the application process and deadlines

-|A 2-year mentored research & education opportunity for junior faculty & senior fellows.||KL2 Medical Research Investigator Training|
+|A two-year mentored research & education program for junior faculty and senior fellows.||KL2/Catalyst Medical Research Investigator Training|

 The KL2/Catalyst Medical Research Investigator Training (CMeRIT) program provides advanced training in clinical and translational research to senior fellows and junior faculty from all health professions represented by Harvard Catalyst, including medicine, dentistry, and nursing.